seanreed1111/sql-recipes/recipes.md

 +-------+------+------+-------------+
 | John |    11 |    35 | Jesus wept. |
 +-------+------+------+-------------+
-Yet another way to select other columns from rows containing a minimum or maximum value is to use a join.
-Select the value into another table, and then join it to the original table to select the row that matches the value.
+Yet another way to SELECT other columns FROM rows containing a minimum or maximum value is to use a join.
+SELECT the value into another table, and then join it to the original table to SELECT the row that matches the value.
 To find the row for the state with the highest population, use a join like this: mysql> CREATE TABLE t SELECT MAX(pop) as maxpop FROM states;
 mysql> SELECT states.* FROM states INNER JOIN t ON states.pop = t.maxpop;
 +------------+--------+------------+----------+